Cheap Nikon FA Lenses for Fun and Learning

 Vivitar 70-210mm f/3.5 Zoom Lens

-• A rare example of when a third-party lens is the best choice.
+• A rare time when a third-party lens is the best.

 See current price and more information on: